Gertrude Emily Mary Reffell (1889-1955)

 Staff Nurse Territorial Force Nursing Service/Territorial Army Nursing Service

 Gertrude Emily trained at the Wandsworth Infirmary (later the St James Infirmary) in Balham from 1911 to 1914, and was recorded in the 1911 census as an asylum nurse at Cane Hill Lunatic Asylum in Coulsdon Surrey.
 She joined the Territorial Force Nursing Service (the Territorial Army Nursing Service from 1921) as a staff nurse in 1916.
 The records show that she officially served for 3 years and 71 days.
-During her service she initially was posted to Glasgow to be near her dying mother, and then to Plymouth to be near her step-sister who she was responsible for.
+During her service she initially was posted to Glasgow to be near her dying step-mother, and then on to Plymouth to be near her step-sister who she then became responsible for.
 However, this later appointment did not turn out very well for her and she quickly returned to Camberwell.
 The records show her to be ‘steady, quite and a very good influence’.
 Gertrude never married and died in Stoke-on-Trent on 3 March 1955 aged 65.

 An outline of her nursing history is shown below.

 25 May 1916: 3 Scottish General Hospital, Glasgow

 10 October 1916: 1 London General Hospital, Camberwell

 8 April 1918: 1 London General Hospital, Camberwell